sachinthadns/SomeApp/README.md

  3. Create a PR.
  4. The check list will appear at the rop of the `Conversation` tab of the PR.
  ![foo](./images/how%20checklist%20looks%20in%20github%20pr.png)
+ 5. Author of the PR would be able to tick the check boxes.